briziorusso/ShapleyPC/README.md

 Beware, an end-to-end run of this script with the config provided takes several hours if run on single cpu since it contains all the scenarios.
 Modify it to run only part of it in one go.

 ### Datasets
 The datasets used for the synthetic data are created within the `main.py` function.
 Some of the `bnlearn` datasets are provided in `.rds` since no `.bif` are available in the `bnlearn` repository for the gaussian and conditional linear gaussian Bayesian Networks.
-The data was generated in a R environment, for 10 seeds, using the script provided [here](datasets/bayesian/sample.R). `.pkl` files that are then picked up by the `main.py` function to reproduce the experiments are provided for these data, these were produced using [this](datasets/bayesian/import_r.py) script.
+The data was generated in a R environment, for 10 seeds, using the script provided [here](datasets/bayesian/sample.R). `.pkl` files that are picked up by the `main.py` function to reproduce the experiments are provided for these data, these were produced using [this](datasets/bayesian/import_r.py) script.

 ### Requirements
 The code was tested with Python 3.10.12. `requirements.txt` provides the necessary python packages.
 Run `pip install -r requirements.txt` from a terminal at the root folder to install all packages in your virtual environment.